MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 Funnel insights are recalculated every 24 hours, or when you **Save** your funnel report.

 > [!NOTE]
-> In order to view insights for your funnel, you must SAVE your report every time you make changes.
+> In order to view insights for your funnel, you must save your report every time you make changes.